andrewacashner/hearingfaithms/chapters/chapter-3.md

 "Missas \[...\] Ego flos campi, a 8. *Ferta sobre hum Motette de Niculas du Pont*"; @JohnIV:Catalog, 381, caixão 32, no. 767: "Ego flos campi, a 8, Niculas du Pont. *De Nossa Senhora*."
+(Neither piece has been found.)
 Based on this connection, Robert Stevenson speculated that Santiago, like his peer Diego de Pontac, studied with Nicolas Dupont during Santiago's time in Madrid; -@Stevenson:SantiagoF.]
-(Neither piece has been found.)
-For Santiago to use this music by Dupont, who may have been one of his teachers in Madrid, was to connect himself to the august lineage of Hapsburg Franco-Flemish composers going back to Dufay and Ockeghem.
+For Santiago to use this music by Dupont, who may have been one of his teachers in Madrid, was to connect himself to the august lineage of Hapsburg Franco-Flemish composers going back to Ockeghem and Dufay.
-It is possible, then, that Juan Gutiérrez de Padilla's *Missa "Ego flos campi"* is not based on his own motet, but on Santiago's mass of the same name, and that this represents another instance of Padilla establishing his musical pedigree.
+It is possible, then, that Juan Gutiérrez de Padilla's *Missa "Ego flos campi"* is not based on his own motet, but on Santiago's mass of the same name, or even on the same Dupont source that Santiago had used.

-[^Padilla-Ego-flos-campi]:
-MEX-Pc: LiPol XV; @Padilla:MissaEgoFlosCampi; recent recordings in
-@Mauleon:PadillaPalafox; @Skidmore:NewWorldCD; along with many recent
-performances.
+This would be another instance, then, of Padilla establishing his musical pedigree through homage composition, specifically in connection to Santiago.

 ### "All Who Heard It Were Amazed"